Review: Pieced Together - A Cozy Scrapbooking Game About Friendship and Growing Up

-A heartfelt and beautifully illustrated scrapbooking adventure that pieces together the story of two friends through memory and creativity
+A heartfelt and beautifully illustrated scrapbooking narrative game that pieces together the story of two friends through memory and creativity

 Story